"Neaves' whiptail lizard: the first known tetraploid parthenogenetic tetrapod (Reptilia: Squamata: Teiidae" was published in Breviora.

 "Inhibition of splicing affects human telomerase RNA biogenesis".

 Aracely Newton attended the Evolution 2014 meeting Raleigh, North Carolina.
 Aracely gave an oral presentation on "Unisexual whiptail lizards find a loophole: how meiosis progresses in a species created through hybridization".

-Chi-Kang and Richard attended the 19th Annual Meeting of the RNA Society in Quebec City.
+Chi-Kang, Richard, and Li attended the 19th Annual Meeting of the RNA Society in Quebec City.

 Chi-Kang presented a poster on "Quality control of telomerase RNA biogenesis", and Richard presented a poster on "Characterization of fission yeast tri-methyl guanosine synthase (tgs1)".

 Peter was the keynote speaker at the Canadian Symposium on Genome Integrity and Telomeres in Quebec City.

 Kristi, Lili and Maggie attended the EMBO conference on Telomeres, Telomerase and Disease in Brussels.
 Kristi and Maggie each presented a poster (titled "Molecular characterization of telomerase-independent survivors" and "In vivo selection for new telomerase RNA template regions in S. pombe", respectively), and Lili gave an oral presentation on "A Billion Years of Shelterin - Conservation of Interaction Modules and the Potential to Form Higher Order Structures".

 We wish Ram well in his postdoctoral appointment in the